Jahia/personal-api-tokens/docs/USAGE.md

 You can simply pass a token in the `authorization` header in any API call by prefixing it with `APIToken`.

-For example, the Apollo client would be instantiated like this in Typescript:
+For example, the Apollo client would be instantiated like this in TypeScript:

 ```typescript
 export const apolloClient = (token: string): ApolloClient => {